stripedmustard/Team4/index.md

 ## Daily Activities
 **_1/18/19_**
-- Met with Ryan
-- Went into specifics about the Blog Bot
-- We agreed that the recommended amount of words is 500-1000 words
+Today we met with Ryan, as a group, for the first time to go into more detail about the project.
+We went into specifics about the Blog Bot, learning that

+Ryan mentioned that our Blog Bot must not publish the posts, but should send the posts to him.
+According to the Kentucky Bar Law Association, only lawyers can create such posts to their blog.
+Ryan said that the Blog Bot should send an email of the drafted post to him.
+Ryan said that he would prefer a range of five hundred to one thousand words on each blog post.
+In the middle of the meeting, he introduced us the Lonnie, their web guru.
+Lonnie mentioned that he is familiar with the logistics of our project.

 **_1/24/19_**
 - Creating the Web Crawler